-In our school we recognise that whilst all children should be protected, some groups of children are potentially at greater risk of harm.
+In our Learning Centre we recognise that whilst all children should be protected, some groups of children are potentially at greater risk of harm.

 We recognise that children's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educational disadvantaged in facing barriers to attendance, learning, behaviour and mental health.
-If a child hasd an allocated social worker, the DSL will make contact with the social worker and ensure that all the relevant safeguarding information is shared.
+As all the children in our Learning Centre have a social worker, the DSL will make contact with the social worker and ensure that all the relevant safeguarding information is shared.
 The DSL will also make contact with the DSL at the previous school, to ascertain whether the child has a CP file (if it has not already been sent).
-Where there is, the DSL will request that is sent in line with the transfer timescales specified within KCSiE 2023 and will also make enquires of that DSL as to whether there is any information that the DSL needs to know in order to either participate in multi-agency meetings, to keep the child safe or in order to support the child in the school.
+Where there is, the DSL will request that is sent in line with the transfer timescales specified within KCSiE 2023 and will also make enquires of that DSL as to whether there is any information that the DSL needs to know in order to either participate in multi-agency meetings, to keep the child safe or in order to support the child in the Learning Centre.
 Where safeguarding/child protection concerns are such that a referral is required to be made, the DSL or Deputy DSL will follow the procedures laid out in this policy.